-The Ecological Society of America SEEDS Program is seeking ESA members and Annual Meeting participants to serve as SEEDS Meeting Mentors for undergraduate students at the 2014 ESA Annual Meeting in Sacramento, CA. This year, the SEEDS program will sponsor about 30 students from diverse backgrounds with a demonstrated commitment to the program’s mission.
+The Ecological Society of America SEEDS Program is seeking ESA members and Annual Meeting participants to serve as SEEDS Meeting Mentors for undergraduate students at the 2015 ESA Annual Meeting in Baltimore, MD.
+This year, the SEEDS program will sponsor about 50 students from diverse backgrounds with a demonstrated commitment to the program’s mission.
 The mentoring program is integral in helping SEEDS nurture student interest in ecology, and ultimately to diversify and advance the field.

 What is a meeting Mentor?

 If you are matched with a student, your primary role as a meeting mentor will be to help guide your student through the meeting and to share your personal experiences in the field of ecology.
 You will share your advice, help them select sessions, introduce them to others, explain research being presented, be a familiar face among the thousands.
 You are also encouraged to attend their presentations at the meeting.
 A meeting mentor should be active and engaged in ecology bringing with them a positive view of ecology and research while at the same time sensitive to the non-traditional views of science that some students may bring to the meeting.

 If matched, your role will begin in late spring when you receive your student’s contact information and they receive yours.
 SEEDS staff will ask for communication with your student throughout the summer.
 During this time, you and your student will get to know each other via email and/or phone exchanges.
 You will also help answer any of their questions or concerns before the meeting.

 At the Meeting

 Once at the meeting, we ask that mentors meet with their students at least once a day.
 This daily interaction can be going to a session together, attending a SEEDS or social event, sharing a meal, etc. Mentoring is a lot of responsibility and we want our students to feel welcome, encouraged and treated with respect.
 Anticipated commitment is about 30-60 minutes per day.